NWU-NISL-Fuzzing/upbeat/AE.md

 This will open the notebook in your default web browser, allowing you to interact with it seamlessly.

+**Help:** If you are using a Docker container, you can find the IP address by running `cat /etc/hosts`.

 # Troubleshooting

-Here are some issues we've encountered when installing Upeat on different devices.
+Here are some issues we've encountered when installing and running Upeat on different devices.
 We hope [this page](build/CommonIssues.md) can help you resolve them.